graphprotocol/graph-node/docs/graphman-graphql-api.md

 # Graphman GraphQL API

-When starting the `graph-node` optionally, a graphman GraphQL server can be started, which makes it possible to execute graphman commands via GraphQL.

-To start the graphman GraphQL server, the `GRAPHMAN_SERVER_AUTH_TOKEN` environment variable should be set.
+The graphman API provides functionality to manage various aspects of `graph-node` through GraphQL operations.
+It is only started when the environment variable `GRAPHMAN_SERVER_AUTH_TOKEN` is set.
 The token is used to authenticate graphman GraphQL requests.

-Other environment variables that can be set:
+Even with the token, the server should not be exposed externally as it provides operations that an attacker can use to severely impede the functioning of an indexer.
+The server listens on the port `GRAPHMAN_PORT`, port `8050` by default.

+Environment variables to control the graphman API:

+- `GRAPHMAN_SERVER_AUTH_TOKEN` - The token is used to authenticate graphman GraphQL requests.
 - `GRAPHMAN_PORT` - The port for the graphman GraphQL server (Defaults to `8050`)

 ## GraphQL playground